Harshjerry/Devops_project/README.md

 ## 📸 Preview: Architecture

 ### 📁 Full Implementation Code
-🔗 This entire project with all Terraform modules, Kubernetes manifests, CI/CD scripts, and Dockerfiles is available in the repository:
+🔗 This entire project with all Terraform modules, Kubernetes manifests, CI/CD scripts, and Dockerfiles is  implemented in the  given repository

 [👉 Harshjerry/ultimate-devops-project-demo](https://github.com/Harshjerry/ultimate-devops-project-demo)